Step-by-step guide for research group

 Follow the link to know more about what constitutes an ISA Study.

-Follow the link to see how to design an ISA Study in Single Page.
+Follow the link to see how to design an ISA Study.
+Prerequisites:

-Follow the link to see how to add Sources to ISA Study or how to create Study Sources.
+Follow the link to see how to create Study Sources.

 10. Design an ISA Assay